Network Representation Using Graph Root Distributions: Existence, identifiability, and topology of GRD

-\begin{definition}[Strong spectral decomposition] We say a graphon $W$ admits strong spectral decomposition if the eigen-components $(\lambda_j,\phi_j)_{j\ge 1}$, $(\gamma_j,\psi_j)_{j\ge 1}$ in \eqref{eq:spec_decomp_W} satisfy
+\begin{definition}[Strong spectral decomposition] We say a graphon $W$ admits \emph{strong spectral decomposition} if the eigen-components $(\lambda_j,\phi_j)_{j\ge 1}$, $(\gamma_j,\psi_j)_{j\ge 1}$ in \eqref{eq:spec_decomp_W} satisfy

-almost everywhere. \end{definition} In our proof of \Cref{thm:krein_rep_exist} below we will see that strong spectral decomposition implies, among other things, that the sum in \eqref{eq:spec_decomp_W} converges almost everywhere.
+\end{definition} Strong spectral decomposition implies, among other things, that the sum in \eqref{eq:spec_decomp_W} converges almost everywhere.

-The spectral decomposition of a graphon has been considered in the mathematical side of the literature, such as in \cite{Kallenberg89,BollobasJR07,Lovasz12}.
+The spectral decomposition of a graphon has been considered in the mathematical side of the literature, such as in \cite{Kallenberg89,BollobasJR07,Lovasz12}, and recently in graphon estimation in \cite{Xu17}.
 Here we use the spectral decomposition to define a mapping from $[0,1]$ to a pair of infinite sequences: $[\sqrt{\lambda_j}\phi_j(s),~j\ge 1]$ and $[\sqrt{\gamma_j}\psi_j(s),~j\ge 1]$, and our key object, the graph root distribution (GRD), is the corresponding induced probability measure on the infinite dimensional space.
-Such an induced probability measure carries all the information about the corresponding exchangeable random graph, and completely removes the ambiguity caused by measure preserving transforms.
+Such an induced probability measure carries all the information about the corresponding exchangeable random graph, and removes the ambiguity caused by measure preserving transforms.

 \begin{theorem}[Graph root representation] Any exchangeable random graph generated by a graphon that admits strong spectral decomposition can be generated by a GRD on $\mathcal K$. \end{theorem} \begin{proof}[Proof of \Cref{thm:krein_rep_exist}] For a graphon $W$, consider its spectral decomposition \eqref{eq:spec_decomp_W}, and define $Z(s)=(X(s),Y(s))$ as